[Editor's note: this information was presented in a showcase webinar, which you can watch on-demand here]

 The examples in this article illustrate how tangible, attainable benefits, such as reductions in MTTR and travel costs – as well as avoiding exposure to COVID-19 – are within reach of companies willing to digitally transform field service operations.

-Johnny is an analyst based in Worcester, MA.
+Johnny is a former analyst in Kalypso's consulting practice.
 He loves to lead an active lifestyle of travel, fitness, and volunteerism.
-Outside of the office, you might find him volunteering for Habitat for Humanity or training for American Ninja Warrior.
+Outside of the office, you might find him volunteering for organizations like Habitat for Humanity or training for his next fitness endeavor, among other things.